michel1991/ocp-java-11/advancedDesign/README.md

 * C. If s.startsWith("abc") is true, then s.equals("abc") is also true.
 * D. If s.startsWith("abc") is true, then s.contains("abc") is also true.

 Options A and B are not true if the String is "deabc".
 Option C is not true if the String is "abcde".
 Option D is true in all cases.

+#### Which best describes what the new keyword does?
+* A. Creates a copy of an existing object and treats it as a new one.
+* B. Creates a new primitive.
+* C. Instantiates a new object.
+* D. Switches an object reference to a new one.
+* E. The behavior depends on the class implementation.

+The new keyword is used to call the constructor for a class and instantiate an instance of the class, making option C correct.
+A primitive cannot be created using the new keyword, so option B is incorrect.
+Dealing with references happens after the object created by new is returned.
+The other options are invalid.